dgc-network/coliving-protocol/docs/docs/protocol/overview.md

 ![](/img/architecture.png)

-Coliving consists of three demographics of users: Artists (content creators), Fans (content consumers), and Service Providers.
+Coliving consists of three demographics of users: Landlords (content creators), Residents (content consumers), and Service Providers.
 Some users check fall into all three demographics!

 - **Artists** upload agreements, create albums, and share content to their following
 - **Fans** stream agreements, create contentLists, subscribe to & follow artists, and re-share content to their following